 The terminology fields shown above allow you to create a project that will be familiar to your teachers and students based on local requirements or cultural terminology.
 The hint, located below each field, provides an explanation of what each term is referring to.

 Term Rubrics can be added via Settings > Project-based Learning > Assessment.
 The three rubric types available are mark bands, criteria, and custom.
 The values added will appear in a dropdown and teachers will be able to select a value to represent the student's achieved value.
 The descriptors will be displayed in the right navigational menu next to the corresponding value to provide teachers with evaluation guidance.

 Submitting Term Grades

-In the Year Group, select a project and click Submit Term Grades from the right navigational menu to access the term gradebook for your project.
+In the Year Group, select a project and click Submit Term Evaluation from the right navigational menu to access the term gradebook for your project.

 Customize Project Assessment Rubrics

 Project rubrics allow you to create a set of rubrics that are to be used to assess the students' performance.
 The order of the rubrics in the settings will be preserved on the Project's Assessment tab in the Year Group.
 Mark Bands allow for a singular descriptor to be applied to a range of points.
 After teachers assess mark band rubrics the total points achieved will be displayed in the last row.

 via Settings > Select Programme > Guides > Select Project tab

 Customize the "Quickstart Guide" text box to edit the Section Guides, or add your school's Project-based Learning Handbook via Choose File.
 Be sure to Save Changes after updating.